mocks-server/website/versioned_docs/version-3.12.0/integrations/rest-api.md

 Available API resources are described in the OpenAPI specification provided by the API server itself at [http://localhost:3110/docs/openapi.json](http://localhost:3110/docs/openapi.json).

 :::tip
-Start Mocks Server and browse to [http://localhost:3110/docs](http://localhost:3110/docs) to checkout the API Swagger UI.
+Start Mocks Server and browse to [http://localhost:3110/docs](http://localhost:3110/docs) to check out the API Swagger UI.
 :::

 ```mdx-code-block